ookcode/TinyPNGHelper/README.md

 * The image will download into default position

 ## Also
-You can view the source code of this extension.
+You can view the source code of this extensions.

-I hope it will be a simple demo to help you develop chrome extension.
+I hope it will be a simple demo to help you develop chrome extensions.